-Why MRI?
-A safe, painless imaging technique, MRI combines magnets and radio waves to create more detailed images of your body’s tissues.
-While X-rays allow for quick, convenient mammograms, MRI provides greater detail that helps physicians spot tiny tumors that a mammogram might miss.
+Why breast MRI?
+A safe, painless imaging technique, breast MRI combines magnets and radio waves to create images of your body’s tissues.
+While X-rays allow for quick, convenient mammograms, breast MRI provides greater detail that helps physicians detect cancerous tumors, during early stages when they are most treatable, that a mammogram might miss.
+And at American Health Imaging (AHI), when you have an Accelerated Breast MRI™, also known as abbreviated breast MRI, you can have the best of both worlds—convenient imaging that produces more detailed results.

 Frequently Asked Questions